BLAS + LAPACK backend¶

 parallelism available), export it before import vibeqc.

-The default — BLAS serial, OpenMP parallel via OMP_NUM_THREADS
+The default, BLAS serial, OpenMP parallel via OMP_NUM_THREADS

-— is the standard posture for mixed OpenMP-and-BLAS codes (ORCA,
+is the standard posture for mixed OpenMP-and-BLAS codes (ORCA, NWChem, PySCF, Psi4 all do the same).

-When BLAS linkage does — and does not — matter¶
+When BLAS linkage does, and does not, matter¶

 vibe-qc inherits its perf model from Eigen + the vendored numerical libraries (libint, libxc, libecpint) and its own hand-rolled kernels.
-EIGEN_USE_BLAS+LAPACKE matters where Eigen ops are the bottleneck — and not where they aren’t.
+EIGEN_USE_BLAS+LAPACKE matters where Eigen ops are the bottleneck, and not where they aren’t.

 Where it helps: density-fitting SCF (density_fit=True) at